 Here’s the story of what happened to me Sunday at our annual Vancouver Edgar Cayce Group picnic.

-It’s become my custom, on this annual picnic, to go for a jog from Locarno through Jericho beaches around the lagoon, through the trees and back to our picnic site.
+It has become my custom, on this annual picnic, to go for a jog from Locarno through Jericho beaches around the lagoon, through the trees and back to our picnic site.

 On several occasions our summer picnic date has coincided with the annual Brock House celebration at the far east side of Jericho beach.
-Yesterday was one of those days and it was my happy privilege, once again, to attend their party right at the halfway point in my jog.
-I thoroughly enjoyed the many displays, Bavarian dancers, and the surreal sounding band around the back playing a sort of slow motion, drunken-sounding dixieland.
+This was one of those days and it was my happy privilege, once again, to attend their party right at the halfway point in my jog.
+I thoroughly enjoyed the many displays, Bavarian dancers, and the surreal sounding band around the back playing a sort of slow motion, drunken-sounding Dixieland.
 It was wonderful but – that’s not the story.